aaronbloomfield/ics/hws/hw-rootkits.md

   - A better way would be: `system("lsb_release -a > output.txt 2> /dev/null");` -- this saves the output to `output.txt`, but the error message ("No LSB modules are available.") is not displayed to the screen.
 - You can call the command directly (without redirecting it to a file) from C -- see the code [here](https://stackoverflow.com/questions/7292642/grabbing-output-from-exec) for how to do this (you can copy the code at that link for this assignment).
 This is a lot harder, though.

 You will then need to transmit this over the network.
 To simplify it, you just call a URL, which is shwown on the Canvas landing page.
 In that URL, mst3k is your userid and the `...` is the data you are sending.
 You can do this via a `wget` call (executing a command-line program from the C/C++ program via [system()](https://www.systutorials.com/docs/linux/man/3-system): `wget <URL>`.
 This puts the information into the apache web server log.
 There are more efficient ways to do this, but putting it into the apache log is fine for this assignment.
-Note that you should supress the output from the `wget` call -- you can do this with the `-q` flag.
+Note that you should surpress the output from the `wget` call -- you can do this with the `-q` flag.

 You may also want to familiarize yourself with the [system()](https://www.systutorials.com/docs/linux/man/3-system) function.